 - “I understand that it rained on the day of the accident.
 How much of an effect do you think the slick roads had on your ability to avoid the accident?”

-These types of questions may seem innocent enough, but in reality, they force you to admit that you may have actually been a contributing cause to the accident.
+These types of questions may seem innocent enough.
+In reality, you may inadvertently admit that you may have been a contributing cause to the accident.
 Such admissions can seriously reduce the amount of money you can recover for your losses and injuries.

-In order to obtain your medical records, the adjuster will have to obtain a signed authorization from you.
+To obtain your medical records, the adjuster will have to obtain a signed authorization from you.
 When preparing to sign this authorization, be sure to read it very carefully.
-You may find that the adjuster is requesting records that are completely unrelated to your accident, going back years and years before the injury even occurred.
+You may find that the adjuster is requesting records completely unrelated to your accident, going back years and years before the injury even occurred.
 This is another attempt to point the finger at someone other than their insured.

 Insurance Adjusters Will Try to Record You

-One dirty trick that insurance adjusters will try to pull on you is asking for a recorded statement.
+One dirty trick that insurance adjusters might try to pull on you is asking for a recorded statement.
 This may seem innocuous at first since you have been telling the truth.
-The thing is that with recorded statements, there can be a lot of ways for insurance adjusters to sneak in questions that answers can be taken out of context and hurt your claim.
+The thing is that with recorded statements, there can be a lot of ways for insurance adjusters to sneak in questions with answers that can be taken out of context and hurt your claim.

 A simple “I'm fine” in response to a “How are you feeling today?” can make your injuries appear to be much less serious and extensive than they might be.
 It is much more difficult to avoid mistakes in verbal communication than in written communication.
 The flow of a conversation does not allow you to think through your answer thoroughly.
 Even a slight mistake in the way you phrase an answer can be used against you to hurt your settlement.

 Insurance Adjusters Can Delay the Payment of Your Claim

 When you are recuperating from injuries you sustained from an accident, you likely will have accrued an extensive list of expenses that have put pressure on your finances.
-Medical care alone can break the bank of someone involved in an accident and compensation through insurance may seem the only light at the end of the tunnel.
+Medical care alone can break the bank of someone involved in an accident, and compensation through insurance may seem the only light at the end of the tunnel.
 You will also have other damages, such as lost work, lost earning potential, and property damage.

-Insurance adjusters know that you have been financially burdened by an accident and may try to take advantage of your precarious financial position by delaying the payment of your claim for as long as possible.
-In this situation, they typically will have the advantage where they can sweat you out while dangling a meager settlement that is usually a fraction of what is reasonable.
-The money may seem good at the moment but don't tap out because sometimes you can recover double what you may have settled for under pressure.
+Insurance adjusters know that you have been financially burdened by an accident and may try to take advantage of your precarious financial position by delaying the payment of your claim.
+In this situation, they typically will have the advantage that they can sweat you out while dangling a meager settlement that is usually a fraction of what is reasonable.
+The money may seem good at the moment, but don't tap out because sometimes you can recover double what you may have settled for under pressure.

 You Could Be Under Surveillance by an Insurance Adjuster